-Erin Haneline and her husband Matthew have 4 children, Cora, Charlotte, Matthew Jr. “Mack,” and William.
-Erin graduated from the University of Richmond in 2003 with a BA in Rhetoric & Communication Studies.
-Prior to being a full-time Mom, Erin enjoyed working as a personal assistant and for Simplicity, as a professional organizer.
-Erin is passionate about sharing the freedom and joy she has found in Christ.
-Erin loves to exercise, she loves to cook and host people in her home and also really loves being a part of her church at Hope Community Church.
+Erin and her husband Matthew have four children – Cora, Charlotte, Matthew Jr. “Mack,” and William.
+Erin graduated from the University of Richmond in 2003 with a bachelor’s degree in rhetoric and communication studies.
+Prior becoming a full-time mom, Erin worked as a personal assistant and professional organizer.
+She is passionate about sharing the freedom and joy she has found in Christ and loves being a part of Hope Community Church.

-India graduated from Wake Forest University in 1977 with a BA in History.
-She later earned her Juris Doctorate from T. C. Williams School of Law in Richmond, VA, practicing for 30 years in corporate and real estate law.
-India is a past chair of the Harris YMCA Board of Managers, has served on the Charlotte Metro YMCA board and numerous other committees within the Y organization.
-As an active alumna of Wake Forest, India has served on the President’s Council, the Alumni Council along with various other committees.
-She is the current Co-Chair of Hope Out Loud, a non-profit organization that spreads the word of the saving grace of Jesus Christ.
+India graduated from Wake Forest University with a bachelor’s degree in history.
+She later earned her Juris Doctorate from T. C. Williams School of Law in Richmond, VA, and practiced in corporate and real estate law for 30 years.
+India is a past chair of the Harris YMCA Board of Managers and has served on the Charlotte Metro YMCA board and numerous other committees within the Y organization.
+As an active alumna of Wake Forest, India has served on the President’s Council and the Alumni Council along with various other committees.
+She is the current co-chair of Hope Out Loud, a nonprofit organization that spreads the word of the saving grace of Jesus Christ.
 India and her husband, Greg, have five children and nine grandchildren.
-Retired from practicing law, India enjoys spending quality time with her precious grandchildren whom she loves spoiling and then sending back to their parents.

-Greg Keith is President and Chief Executive Officer of The Keith Corporation (TKC), which he and his father founded in 1989.
-Greg’s real estate career, spanning over 30 years, has afforded him the experience of completing over 300 development projects, more than 23 million square feet, valued in excess of $2.5 billion.
-These development projects include office, industrial, retail, and medical throughout 34 states, Canada, Mexico, and the United Kingdom.
-In addition, TKC manages over 9 million square feet of space across the country.
-Mr. Keith has served as a board member, director, or chairman for numerous organizations and various Christian ministries throughout the country.
-He earned a Bachelor’s Degree in Business and a Law Degree from Wake Forest University.
+Greg is the president and chief executive officer of The Keith Corporation (TKC).
+Greg’s real estate career, spanning over 30 years, comprises more than 300 development projects valued in excess of $2.5 billion.
+These development projects include office, industrial, retail, and medical across 34 states, Canada, Mexico, and the United Kingdom.
+Greg has served as a board member, director, and chairman for numerous organizations and Christian ministries throughout the country.
+He earned a bachelor’s degree in business and a law degree from Wake Forest University.

 The Board of Trustees of Oaks Christian School has established a leadership group of volunteers to serve as an Advisory Council.
 This group is comprised of community and business leaders with diverse skills and experiences who share a passion and wisdom for faith-based philanthropy.
 The Advisory Council will serve the Board of Trustees by offering objective and constructive feedback and effectively supplement the Board’s skills and abilities.
 The members of the OCS Advisory Council bring best practices from well-respected Christian ministries, faithfully pray for OCS, advocate for OCS in the community and financially support the strategic plans set forth by the Board of Trustees for Oaks Christian School.